Timothysit/delab-retreat-2025-presentation/slides.md

 ---
-layout: center
+layout: image-right
+image: image1.jpg
 ---

 # Motivation

 <v-clicks>

- - I (we) code quite a lot
+ - I (we) code quite a lot, so hopefully any small improvement compounds
- - If I am just 1% better at coding, hopefully my productivity compounds
- - Start of a postdoc is a good time to start afresh
+ - Start of a postdoc is a good time to start afresh : no need to work around early PhD code

  </v-clicks>